 • Purposefully develop and utilize organizational resources to enhance student learning by establishing an environment that challenges each student to achieve academically at high levels and each member of the campus to contribute to learning and knowledge development.

 • Give attention to the cultural differences learners bring to the educational experience and that enhance the enterprise.

 • Are provided within a welcoming community that engages all of its diversity in the service of student and organizational learning.

-Our efforts to improve campus climate for all members of Canisius College is consistent with the Universal Apostolic Preferences of the Society of Jesus, 2019-2029.
+Our efforts to improve campus climate for all members of Canisius University is consistent with the Universal Apostolic Preferences of the Society of Jesus, 2019-2029.
 Arturo Sosa, SJI, Superior General (February, 2019) states that we must go out to the human peripheries and to the margins of society, and follow a path that promotes social justice and the change of economic, political, and social structures that generate injustice.
 This is also the work that we are called to do as we strive to become a more diverse and inclusive institution.